mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-jenkins.md

     ```json
     {
+        "REVISION": REVISION_TO_TRIGGER,
+        "ENVIRONMENT_TO_DEPLOY": envId,
+        "DEPLOY_TYPE": "smart_deploy" or "deploy_all",
+        "FORCE_DEPLOY_WHEN_NO_SEMVER": true or false,
+        "KUBE_NAMESPACE": NAMESPACE_NAME,

+        // Deprecated parameters
         "revision": REVISION_TO_TRIGGER,
         "environment": envId,
         "deployType": "smart_deploy" or "deploy_all",
         "forceDeployWhenNoSemver": true or false
     }
     ```